 - Transitional justice and international criminal law

-- Law, memory, and reconciliation
+- Law, memory, and the politics of reconciliation

 Completed Supervisions (selected)

 Safiyah Rochelle, Capturing the Void(ed): Capturing the Void(ed): Muslim Detainees, Practices of Violence, and the Politics of Seeing in Guantánamo Bay.
 (PhD Legal Studies, 2020, recipient of the Senate Medal for Outstanding Academic Achievement)

 Judith Smith, Justice, Truth and the Future of the Past: Inheritance and Responsibility in Argentina’s 1983 Political Transition.
 (MA Legal Studies, 2010)